-The term malware, short for "malicious software," refers to any software specifically designed to harm a computer or the software it's running.
-Malware can steal sensitive information (like credit card numbers or passwords) or even send fake emails from a user's email account, often without the user's knowledge.
+The term malware, short for "malicious software," refers to any software specifically designed to harm a computer or any software it has installed.
+Malware can steal sensitive information (like credit card numbers or passwords) or send fake emails from a user's email account, often without the user's knowledge.
 Malware may include, but is not limited to, viruses, worms, spyware, and Trojan horses.

 Containers are automatically scanned for malware.
 If malware is detected, the affected container will be flagged.
 Google Tag Manager will not fire tags that point to sites where malware is found.In this article:

 - How do sites and networks get infected?

 - What can I do if my container gets flagged for malware?

 - What should I do if I run an Ad Network and I’ve been flagged for malware?

 - What happens with containers that continue to point to sites that contain malware?

 - Does Google have any programs to detect and remove malware?

 - How can I file a complaint with a government agency about malware?